Unable to unlock Galaxy phone or tablet's screen

 First, open the Power menu:

-• On devices without a dedicated power button, swipe down with two fingers from the top of the screen to open Quick settings.
+- On devices without a dedicated Power button, swipe down from the top right of the screen to open the Quick settings panel.
 Tap the Power icon at the top of the screen.

 Check if the phone or tablet is still having the same problem.